AdaCore/libadalang/README.md

 High level architecture
 -----------------------

-Libadalang is a library that can be used from Ada (2012) and Python 2, amongst other languages (we also have a C API, and an experimental OCaml API).
+Libadalang is a library that can be used from Ada (2012+) and Python, amongst other languages (we also have a C API, and an experimental OCaml API).
 Most of its code is Ada code, generated from the language specification that you can find in [ada](ada).